 Learn, practice and apply fundamental hip-hop dance skills and vocabulary.
 Introduction to the historical and cultural context of hip-hop culture.
-DAN-D20, D30 and D31 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repetition.
+DAN-D20, D30, and D31 are courses related in content and are limited in enrollment according to Title 5, section 55040.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.
+(Letter Grade or Pass/No Pass option.)